khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 ### Content alignment

 Left align content by importance, based on the information needs of your users.
-In some circumstances, right aligning content helps with comprehension.
+In some circumstances, right aligning data helps with comprehension.
 For example, numeric data is easier to read when right aligned.
-To aid scanning on right-alignment, make sure you use the same number of decimal places for your numeric data.
+To aid scanning on right-aligned data, make sure to use the same number of decimal places for all numeric data.
 Tables may switch their alignment for right-to-left audiences, as well.

 Todo: Add live component block with code example of table alignment -- mixed data

-Text in tables tends to end up in narrow columns – don't justify or center the text, it causes confusion and harms readability.
+Text in tables tends to end up in narrow columns.
+Don't justify or center the text; it causes confusion and harms readability.

 ## Table anatomy